bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-03-developing.md

 ## Installing a draft app
-Draft apps are installable on stores owned by the same email as the [Developer Portal](https://devtools.bigcommerce.com/my/apps) account.
-Use the following steps to installLog into the store and navigate to **Apps** > **My Apps** > [**My Draft Apps**](https://login.bigcommerce.com/deep-links/manage/marketplace/apps/my-apps/drafts) and click the app to install the draft.
-Once you click **Install**, BigCommerce will begin the OAauth flow by making a `GET` request to the app's `/auth` callback URL.
-If the app handles all the requests successfully, the app will be installed and you can begin feature development.
+Any store registered to the same email as your [Developer Portal](https://devtools.bigcommerce.com/my/apps) account can install your draft apps.
+Use the following steps to install.
+1. Log into the store and navigate to **Apps** > **My Apps** > [**My Draft Apps**](https://login.bigcommerce.com/deep-links/manage/marketplace/apps/my-apps/drafts).
+2. Click the draft app thumbnail to install the draft.
+3. Once you click **Install**, BigCommerce will begin the OAauth flow by making a `GET` request to the app's `/auth` callback URL.
+If the app handles all the requests successfully, the app has been installed and you can begin feature development.

 ## Next steps
 * [Learn How Test App Authentication Locally with ngrok](https://medium.com/bigcommerce-developer-blog/how-to-test-app-authentication-locally-with-ngrok-149150bfe4cf)